Blobanium/PerformacraftX-Modpack/README.md

 A somewhat alternitave to Lunar Client.
 Still in WIP.

+NOTE: If there is a mod thats yours and want to have your mod removed from this pack, please let Blobanium know.

 ## Things that i still need to do

 * Credit everyones mods i included into this modpack